lzelus/wso2-subscription-request-lambda/README.md

 * `taggedRestricted` - Boolean value.
 True if the API has been tagged "Restricted".
 * `tier` - The throttling tier associated with this subscription request.
 * `workflowReference` - The WSO2 assigned reference to this subscription request.
 It is required to uniquely identify the request.

+###Testing and Debugging

+#### Testing
+This lambda will accept a query parameter `simulate=True` to enable running the lambda but not actually sending the emails.
+All other logic is implemented as expected.

+#### Debug Logging
+This lambda will accept a query parameter 'debug=True' to turn on debug level logging into either the local or CloudWatch logs.